google/eleventy-high-performance-blog/README.md

 #### Miscellaneous

 - Immutable URLs for JS.
 - Sets immutable caching headers for images, fonts, and JS (CSS is inlined).
+Automatically configured when deploying on [Vercel](https://vercel.com/)
-- Minifies HTML and optimizes it for compression.
-Uses [html-minifier](https://www.npmjs.com/package/html-minifier) with aggressive options.
+- Uses [html-minifier](https://www.npmjs.com/package/html-minifier) with aggressive options.
 - Uses [rollup](https://rollupjs.org/) to bundle JS and minifies it with [terser](https://terser.org/).
 - Prefetches same-origin navigations when a navigation is likely.
 - If an AMP files is present, [optimizes it](https://amp.dev/documentation/guides-and-tutorials/optimize-and-measure/optimize_amp/).